- Windows registries, alongside DLLs, are usually the first elements that you should check out when dealing with most Windows issues.

-Usually you can get a corrupt registry error after making changes within the Registry Editor.
-That’s why it is more than recommended to backup your registry before changing anything as there you have all the internal settings of your Windows 8, Windows 8.1 or Windows 10 system.
+Usually, you can get a corrupt registry error after making changes within the Registry Editor.
+That’s why it is more than recommended to back up your registry before changing anything, as there you have all the internal settings of your Windows 10 system.

 1. Repair your system

-- Insert the Windows 8 / Windows 8.1/ Windows 10 DVD and reboot your device.
+- Insert the installation media and reboot your device.

-- Now from the Windows installer menu go for “Repair” and follow the on screen prompts in order to fix your Windows 8/ Windows 10 system – the data will not be erased as the OS system will be restored to a stable state.
+- Now from the Windows installer menu, go for Startup Repair and follow the on-screen prompts to fix your Windows 10 system – the data will not be erased as the OS system will be restored to a stable state.

-- In the cmd window type sfc / scannow and press Enter
+- In the cmd window type the script below and hit Enter.

 - If the scan process gets stuck, learn how to fix chkdsk issue.